 There are a couple of scenarios here.
 It’s possible these rebels don’t want to buy into the standards, or they could be bored with them.
 Some nonconformists might believe the guidelines are just too restrictive and they just want to be different.

 Others may feel like their voice isn’t being heard.
-And then you have an opportunity.
+And there’s your opportunity.

-When you’re building a new tool, a new visual identity toolkit, or updating your standards, get those people in the room.
-If they’re consulted and see their feedback being addressed and solved, they’re more likely to embrace the new standards.
-Sometimes people just need to be heard.
+When building a new tool, visual identity toolkit, or updating your brand standards, get these people in the room.
+If they’re consulted and see their feedback being heard and addressed, and solved, they’re more likely to embrace the new standards.
+That’s usually all it takes.

 If you’re noticing rampant standards abuse, you might have some soloists not interested in harmonizing.

-If you’re seeing more variations popping up over and over, you should take a hint.
-Something just isn’t working.
-It’s time to go back to the drawing board.
+But if you’re seeing more variations popping up over and over campus, you should take the hint.
+It probably means that something just isn’t working, and i’s time to go back to the drawing board.
 Some consensus-building over branding might be on your list.